All Episodes

 It's working people that are losing their jobs.

-Real working non-unionized people who are losing their jobs.
+Real working, non-unionized people who are losing their jobs.

-Their unemployment benefits and tax dollars are being paid, being used to provide never-ending pensions, health care benefits, and so forth and so on.
+Their unemployment benefits and tax dollars are being paid, being used to provide never-ending pensions, health care, benefits, and so forth and so on.

-It is socialism on the march, it can't be sustained.
+It is socialism on the march.

 We've reached the point.